sebkoller/moneyguru/help/en/developer/core/index.rst

 documentation, it should normally be possible for someone new to the code to dig in it and figure out, from the code, what everything is about.

+**Code in ccore is not present in this documentation.** To see documentation of classes that have been rewritten to C, refer to source code directly.

 .. toctree::
     :maxdepth: 2
     :glob: